cuemacro/finmarketpy/README.md

 * Change the root path variable - this will ensure that the logging (and a number of other features works correctly).
 Failure to do so will result in the project not starting
 * Change the default Bloomberg settings (Which API to use?
 What server address to use?)
-* Write in API keys for Quandl, Twitter etc.
+* Write in API keys for Quandl, Twitter, Plotly etc.
 * Latest version can be installed using setup.py or pip (see below)

 ```